BlackBeard085/x1console/README.md

 Welcome aboard *X1's The Black Pearl*, the interactive, automated multifunctional console designed for managing your X1 validator.
 Created by BLACKBEARD, this console streamlines your experience, providing tools for installation, updates, health checks, and various utilities tailored for validator management on the X1 network.
 You can call it **X1 Console** for short.

-## Features

-- **Installation and Setup**: Easily install and configure your X1 validator, ensuring seamless integration with your existing wallets.
-The console automates the installation process, tuning the system for an X1 validator, installing the X1-compatible CLI, building the agave validator, opening the required ports, connecting to the X1 network, creating four new X1 wallets or using your existing wallets if you prefer, starting your validator, funding your id.json (withdrawer) which funds your identity, registering both your stake.json and vote.json, delegating your stake, and restarting your validator.
-It then installs and starts Pinger—all in one command, streamlining the process so anyone can become an X1 validator.
-- **Update Utilities**: Keep your validator and console up to date with minimal effort.
-- **Health Monitoring**: Perform automated health checks and take appropriate action where needed to bring a delinquent validator to active status again—an automated troubleshooter in effect.
-- **Account Management**: Utilities to set commission, check balances, and manage validator logs.
-- **Interactive Command-Line Interface**: User-friendly interface allowing easy navigation through various functionalities.
-- **Integrated Ledger Management**: Monitor or remove your ledger as necessary.

 ## Getting Started

 To get started with X1's The Black Pearl (or **X1 Console**), follow these steps: